RadotJar/faraway-fastness/_notes/japan-day20.md

 - Washi making old man.
 Looked a little boring doing it for so long.
 - Cafe in museum thing.
 - Back to Seki and underground temple maze in darkness.
 Had a dungeon experience of feeling the draft.
+- Dinner at chain katsudon place, sat with feet under and ate so fast.
+Rushed off to boat with mum charging ahead.
+Felt like a party adventuring through the dark jungle.
+- Cormorant fishing was very interesting.
+Flame ball constantly fed to scare fish out of rocks.
+12 cormorants run by a master, helper who rows and hits boat and a steersman.
+- Drunk businessmen offered us beers and sake and tea and fish cake and coke.
+Knew a few english words but harkens back to sharing culture.